Aliens Restriction Act 1914

-The Aliens Restriction Act 1914 was an Act of the Parliament of the United Kingdom, granted royal assent the day after the United Kingdom declaration of war upon Germany.
-After the war's end its powers were continued and expanded by the Aliens Restriction (Amendment) Act 1919, allowing the government to continue using the 1914 Act from 1919 to 1920 and to investigate former enemy aliens "For the purpose of enforcing the provisions of" the forthcoming peace treaty.
+The Aliens Restriction Act 1914 (4 & 5 Geo.
+5. c.
+12) was an act of the Parliament of the United Kingdom, granted royal assent the day after the United Kingdom declaration of war upon Germany.
+After the war's end its powers were continued and expanded by the Aliens Restriction (Amendment) Act 1919 (9 & 10 Geo.
+5. c.
+92), allowing the government to continue using the 1914 act from 1919 to 1920 and to investigate former enemy aliens "For the purpose of enforcing the provisions of" the forthcoming peace treaty.
 The frameworks set up by both Acts were effectively continued after 1920 by the Aliens Order 1920.
-Twelve of the 1919 Act's sixteen sections were repealed by Acts between 1925 and 1979, especially by the Immigration Act 1971, with the other four remaining in force today.
+Twelve of the 1919 act's sixteen sections were repealed by Acts between 1925 and 1979, especially by the Immigration Act 1971, with the other four remaining in force today.

-Building on the restrictions of the Aliens Act 1905, the 1914 Act enabled the UK government to use Orders in Council rather than primary legislation to place restrictions on places foreigners (then legally known as aliens) could live, leave and arrive in the United Kingdom, to appoint officials to enforce them, to introduce a system of registration for foreigners, to give police officers power of arrest in cases brought under the Orders and to oblige ships' masters to enforce those Orders.
+Building on the restrictions of the Aliens Act 1905 (5 Edw.
+7. c.
+13), the act enabled the UK government to use Orders in Council rather than primary legislation to place restrictions on places foreigners (then legally known as aliens) could live, leave and arrive in the United Kingdom, to appoint officials to enforce them, to introduce a system of registration for foreigners, to give police officers power of arrest in cases brought under the Orders and to oblige ships' masters to enforce those Orders.
 Penalties for contravention and for refusing to pay required recognizances were set at six months' imprisonment with or without hard labour.
 The Act and the Orders also placed the burden of proof for proving their status on foreigners themselves.
 One of the most notable innovations arising from the Act was the Metropolitan Police's Aliens Registration Office, opened in 1915.